RFID blocking wallets: All you need to know

 How much is piece of mind worth for you?
 Keep in mind the risk of RFID theft is very low.
 New gadget fans can purchase RFID-blocking wallets for just $10 to over $100, but do not expect the most stylish design, highest quality of materials like leather, or the most effective wallet if you go for the lower threshold.

-If you are too fond of your wallet and don’t want to replace it, there are options to buy a battery-powered device slightly thicker than a card that can be slipped into your wallet.
+If you are too fond of your wallet and don’t want to replace it, there are options to buy a battery-powered device slightly thicker than a card that can be slipped into your wallet or money belt.

 Why you may not need one